(Updated for 2022)

 Every website claims the bigger discounts, the better deal, & the better service.
 So then what is the darn going rate of an all-on-4 in Mexico right now?

 So, to cut the fat, it’s $8,000 – $17,000 USD.
 That’s what it is.
 Please do your own research, however, we have dug and dug on this topic. $8,000 treatment plans are usually from customers traveling at the best discount travel times, in good health (not needing any extra procedures), and in smaller Spanish only speaking clinics.
 Also, this can be found in smaller towns in Mexico that primarily see Spanish patients.
-Larger clinics do run specials at certain times and incredibly low prices have been heard of. $10,000 USD is a fantastic price on an all-on-4 procedure (both phases) if you can find it.
+Larger clinics do run specials at certain times and incredibly low prices have been heard of. $10,000 – $13,000 USD is a great price on an all-on-4 procedure (both phases, single arch) if you can find it.
 These deals usually include high quality implants & are performed by top doctors.
 These deals come and go, so keep any eye out!
 Keep in mind that about 75% of clinics display their prices in phases.

 Be sure to check if both phases are included in your price.
 Also, if the clinic is showing a very high price, there is a possibility they cannot compete with the other clinics that perform them more often.
 Pieces for certain dental implants & dentures are expensive and clinics that buy in bulk often have the best overall price.